-These pages are part of an assignment for the module 'Space, Place and People' within the coursework of 'Music and the Environment', UHI.
+These pages are part of the coursework for the MA 'Music and the Environment', UHI.

 Trying to define 'musical space', I divided the the world into 'natural' and 'technical space', investigating the way music adheres to both.

 The 'coastline paradox' illuminates the paradoxical fractal relationships that work inside natural and musical space.
 With the example of a young Kintyre composer's work, I will illustrate the paradox and the importance of meaningful measures in the interpretation of landscape or natural space.